cachristopoulou/api-documentation/pages/04.guides/04.pos-integration/docs.md

 ##### Timeout

-Timeout events are emitted after a check-first warehouse times out for an order, at the date specified in the [Create](#create) call.
+Timeout events are emitted after a Check first warehouse times out on an order, at the date specified in the [Create](#create) call.

 After this time it is no longer possible to accept the order using this warehouse.